godotengine/godot-docs/tutorials/math/vectors_advanced.rst

     N = -N;
     D = -D;

-Of course, Godot also implements this operator in :ref:`Plane <class_Plane>`, so doing:
+Godot also implements this operator in :ref:`Plane <class_Plane>`.
+So, using the format below will work as expected:

 .. tabs::
  .. code-tab:: gdscript GDScript